 First, in a large mixing bowl, combine the almond flour, baking powder, and erythritol.
 Set aside.

 In another bowl, beat eggs, melted coconut oil, and vanilla extra.

 Stir the wet ingredients into the dry ingredients until it forms a thick muffin batter.
 Don’t expect the batter to be as thin as regular muffins.

 Almond flour blueberry muffins batter is always thicker, and it’s what you want to make the best keto blueberry muffins.

-Now fold in the blueberries into the batter until evenly distributed.
+Now fold the blueberries into the batter until evenly distributed.

 Fill the 12-muffin pan up to 3/4 of their level with the keto blueberry muffin recipe.

-If the batter sticks to the pick, keep baking by 5-minute chunks until they are cooked through.
+If the batter sticks to the pick, keep baking in 5-minute chunks until they are cooked through.

 Coll down the muffins on a cooling rack until they reach room temperature.
 It takes about 30 minutes.